“If you’re an American expat living abroad, you still need to file your US Tax returns.”

 After you’ve reviewed your completed tax return, you can choose to download it and mail it to the IRS yourself or you can have Taxes for Expats e-file for you.
 We chose the latter.

-If you choose e-file and you owe money to the IRS, make sure you send a check directly to the IRS.
-Complete instructions to do this will be available in your client portal.
+If you choose e-file and you owe money to the IRS, make sure you send a check directly to the IRS (NOT TAXES FOR EXPATS).
+Complete instructions on how to pay your taxes is available in your client portal.

 That’s it.
 The whole process.